Climate Driver Update history

 Timeseries graph details

-The timeseries graph shows monthly observations, as well as long-range forecasts for the IOD index from a range of international models.
-Monthly observations are from the OISSTv2 (1991-2020 base period) dataset and are represented by the left side dashed line.
-Each coloured line to the right represents the ensemble mean forecast from six international climate models, as well as the Bureau's own model.
-The graph is updated each month, and fortnightly for available data.
+The timeseries graph shows recent monthly observations, as well as long-range forecasts for the IOD index from a range of international models.
+Monthly observations are from the OISSTv2 (1991-2020 base period) dataset, represented by the left side dashed line.
+Each coloured line to the right represents the ensemble mean forecast from nine international climate models, as well as the Bureau's own model.
+The graph is updated each month, with available data updated fortnightly.

 Graph details